olmjo/tigress-scripts/README.md

+**This repo is not currently maintained, will likely not work "as is" for its intendend purpose, and only left available for reference**

+*The mainter has no current affiliation with Princeton University.*

 # TIGRESS-scripts

 Setup and Example scripts (mostly) for R-based HPC at Princeton University

-Contact Jonathan Olmsted (jolmsted@princeton.edu) with questions or issues.
+Contact Jonathan Olmsted (jpolmsted@gmail.com) with questions or issues.

 ## What?

 This project comprises a set of multiple example scripts and a setup script to help prepare your HPC environment for R-based HPC.
 These scripts work *out of the box* on Tukey, Della, and Adroit.
 There are some additional examples of using Python and Matlab, but these are not the focus.
 More information on these scripts is below.

 ## Where?